Observing users in their environment to create features that stick

 DISCOVER

 To choose the right direction, we first needed to understand real behavior end-to-end.
-From getting the machine out of storage, setting it up, running a session, to packing it away, the flow could break at any point, and we wouldn’t know why.
+From taking the machine out of storage to setting it up, running a session, and packing it away, friction could happen at any point.
 We also needed to understand usage patterns: short vs long sessions, solo vs group practice, driveway vs court setups, power constraints, and how much structure players already had.

 • Transportation and setup friction